Marsad1998/Image-Upload-with-Water-Mark-Reduces-Size-Through-Processing/README.md

 # Image-Upload-with-Water-Mark-Reduces-Size-Through-Processing-Without-Any-API
-This PHP script for Image Upload With Water Mark On and After That Image should reduce the size to put less load on Server The Script uses No API, Library But Core PHP
+This is PHP script for Image Processing, All you need is provide Image Path of Water Mark, Target Directory to Store Image, and provide the name of file from server.
+Then this Code will process image reduce its size, dimentions and also put a water mark and the move to SQL Database